 However, you will still need to make sure that there will be no damages when you use the Big Green Egg further.
 You will need to get rid of rusts on the screws and other metal parts.

-So, you can oil up the metal parts, including the vent of the grill; this is to clean it and season it.
+So, you can use olive oil on the metal grill parts, including the top and bottom vent of the grill; this is to clean it and season it.

 You will also need to inspect the gasket on the grill.
 It is to make sure that the lid will not damage the body and vice versa.